The Schmid Factor edit page

 [tauMax,id] = max(abs(tau),[],2);

-% vizualize the maximum Schmid factor
+% visualize the maximum Schmid factor as a function of the tension

 contourf(r,tauMax)